Rsdjsp/Rsdjsp/README.md

 ### I'm currently dedicated to:

-- Improve my knowledge about the MERN technology stack, and new technologies
+- Improve my knowledge about the MERN technology stack and new technologies
 - I'm interested to learn technologies like NextJS, PostgreSQL, Docker, and MySQL.
 - Practice principles, good practice skills, and development methodologies.
-- I'm looking to collaborate in projects where I can learn and develop my  tecnic and soft skills.
+- I'm looking to collaborate on projects where I can learn and develop my  technical and soft skills.
 ___

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Rsdjsp&theme=dark&show_icons=true)](https://github.com/Rsdjsp/github-readme-stats)